google/googletest/docs/gmock_cook_book.md

 ### Mocking Free Functions

-It's possible to use gMock to mock a free function (i.e. a C-style function or a static method).
-You just need to rewrite your code to use an interface (abstract class).
+It is not possible to directly mock a free function (i.e. a C-style function or a static method).
+If you need to, you can rewrite your code to use an interface (abstract class).

 Instead of calling a free function (say, `OpenFile`) directly, introduce an interface for it and have a concrete subclass that calls the free function: